microsoft/swift-guide/RangeOperators.md

 //four
 //five

-// good: One-Sided Ranges can also be used for number in oneToFive[..<count] {
+// good: One-Sided Ranges can also be used to show the range is from the start to just before `count` for number in oneToFive[..<count] {
     print(number)
 }